awslabs/mxboard/README.md

 [dmlc/tensorboard](https://github.com/dmlc/tensorboard),
 on delivering a visualization solution for MXNet users.
-We aim at providing the logging APIs that could process MXNet data efficiently and supporting most of the data types for visualization in TensorBoard GUI.
+We aim at providing the logging APIs that could process MXNet data efficiently and supporting most of the data types for visualization in the TensorBoard GUI.
 We adapted the low-level logging components, `FileWriter`, `EventFileWriter`, `EventsWriter`, `RecordWriter`, and `_EventLoggerThread`, from their Python and C++